AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 Informative note: The Flow's `profile` and `level` attributes are always required.
 The SDP transport file `profile-space`, `profile-id`, `profile-compatibility-indicator`, `interop-constraints`, `level-id` and `tier-flag` parameters MAY be omitted when matching the default value.

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#bit-rate)
   The Flow resource MUST indicate the target encoding bit rate (kilobits/second) of the H.265 bitstream.
-It MUST comply with the stream's active parameter sets.
+The stream's active parameter sets MUST be compliant with the `bit_rate` attribute of the Flow.
 The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.

   Informative note: The H.265 bitstream is not required to transport hypothetical reference decoder (HRD) parameters such that an H.265 decoder may not know the actual target bit rate of a stream.
 There are bit rate limits imposed by the level of the coded bitstream.
 IS-11 may be used to constraint the Sender to a target bit rate compatible with the Receiver Capabilities.